Wikipedia defines facilitation as “any activity which makes easy the tasks of others.”

 Kismet Forward can develop a program logic for your projects so as to effectively link desired outcomes and outputs with intended actions.
 Whether your program theory will be people-centred, bottom-up or problems orientated, we can design a theory of change that will meet your strategic and evaluation needs.

-An important service provided by Kismet Forward is in assisting people to develop and meet personal goals while maximising their potential to contribute to the achievement of organisational targets.
+An important service provided by Kismet Forward is in assisting people and teams to develop and meet personal goals while maximising their potential to contribute to the achievement of organisational targets.

 In today’s workplace people have less time and energy to pay attention to the ‘human’ side of their business – including nurturing staff, communicating with stakeholders and engaging with the community – even though the expectations of staff, stakeholders and the community have grown exponentially in this regard.

-We can help your organisation to progress its people and reconnect with the community – either through executive, team or community workshops or through coaching emerging leaders in a one-on-one program.
+We can help your organisation to progress its people and reconnect with the community, through executive, team or individual sessions or through coaching emerging leaders in a one-on-one program.

 Jen Lilburn is a trained Conflict Management Coach, using the powerful CINERGY™ model.
 Jen works with individuals to help them discover what led to the conflict and what they will do about it.